Visual Transformers with Primal Object Queries for Multi-Label Image Classification: Experiments

-The results on MS-COCO (see Table~\ref{tab:sota_coco}) show that we outperform all the state-of-the-art models.
+We outperform all the state-of-art on MS-COCO (see Table~\ref{tab:sota_coco}).
 The performance superiority is more apparent in the recall metrics, since the transformer model is less likely to miss classes.
 The results on the NUS-WIDE dataset can be seen in Table~\ref{tab:sota_nus}.
 The results on the top part of the table use the split proposed by~\cite{johnson2015love} with a VGG16 backbone, while the ones on the lower part use the original split and a ResNet-101 backbone.
 For the T-POQ* model, we resize the input image to $448 \times 448$ to make the comparison fair with the DER~\cite{chen2020disentangling}.
 For the T-POQ model, we resize it to $224 \times 224$ to make the comparison fair with SRN~\cite{zhu2017learning}.
-We surpass all the other models, especially in the class-wise metrics which are more relevant, since NUS-WIDE is an unbalanced dataset.
+We surpass all other models, especially in the class-wise metrics which are more relevant, since NUS-WIDE is an unbalanced dataset.